jsymons/base-python-curriculum/unit-7-collections-part-1/lesson-27-fix-the-append-operation/README.md

-# Fix the Append Error
+# Fix the Append Operation

 The function provided is **broken**.
 Your job is to figure out what's going on and fix it.